blamarche/assemble-web-chat/README.md

 # assemble-chat-server
-Assemble is a GPLv3, secure html-based chat system meant to be self-hosted among a group of friends.
-It supports auto-deletion of messages, encryption, and minimal drive-based storage of data.
+Assemble is a GPLv3, a database-less, full featured html chat system meant to be quick to set up and easy to host.
+It supports auto-expiration of messages, autoparses links and images, and more

 ## Features Implemented
 * Golang based Https and Socket server